dhj03/stroams/backend/README.md

  * Members in a channel/DM have one of two channel/DM permissions
    1) Owner of the channel/DM
    2) Members of the channel/DM
- * Streams users have two global permissions
+ * Stroams users have two global permissions
    1) Owners (permission id 1), who can also modify other owners' permissions
    2) Members (permission id 2), who do not have any special permissions
-* All Streams users are members by default, except for the very first user who signs up, who is an owner
+* All Stroams users are members by default, except for the very first user who signs up, who is an owner

 A user's primary permissions are their global permissions (except in DMs).
 Then the channel/DM permissions are layered on top.
 For example:
-* An owner of Streams has channel owner permissions in every channel they've joined.
+* An owner of Stroams has channel owner permissions in every channel they've joined.
 Despite obtaining owner permissions upon joining a channel, they do not become channel owners unless a channel owner adds them as one, meaning if they are removed as a global owner, they will no longer have those channel owner permissions.
-* Streams owners do not have owner permissions in DMs.
+* Stroams owners do not have owner permissions in DMs.
 The only users with owner permissions in DMs are the original creators of each DM.
-* A member of Streams is a member in channels they are not owners of
+* A member of Stroams is a member in channels they are not owners of
-* A member of Streams is an owner in channels they are owners of
+* A member of Stroams is an owner in channels they are owners of

 ### 8. Token